How to use Arena

 Agent: The Agent is what you train in an Experiment.
 It's the entity that learns and improves based on the data and parameters you've set in the Experiment.

-To start, you will need to create a group by selecting the Groups tab on the sidebar and then selecting the New Group button.
+To start, you will need to create a group by selecting the Experiment Groups tab on the sidebar and then selecting the New Group button.

 Once you have created a group, select the View button on the new tile which will take you to a new page allowing you to create projects for your experiments.